 The Performance of the Quantitative Value Model

 There are many ways to implement a Quantitative Value strategy.
-Our implementation achieved average yearly returns of over 20%, with relatively low volatility and asset turnover.
+Our implementation achieved average yearly returns of nearly 19%, with relatively low volatility and asset turnover.
 The following figure is an example of a 30-stock portfolio simulation (backtest) spanning 19-years between June 30th, 1999, and June 30th, 2018.
 Stocks have a lower market cap limit of $200M and are rebalanced once a year.
 Results are exclusive of taxes and transaction fees.

 In the simulation example above, a portfolio of 30 stocks selected through our Quantitative Value algorithms, returned 18.93% per year vs. the S&P 500’s 5.59% per year (including dividends).
 Over the span of 19 years, our portfolio turned $100,000 into $2,693,847 whereas an investment in the S&P 500 would have turned the same $100,000 into a mere $281,000.
 Our portfolio was less volatile than the market, and its max drawdown, i.e., its largest decline was lower than the S&P 500, -34.89% vs. -55.19% for the S&P.